Lensii/privacy-policy/README.md

 You can use your email to sign in to the app.
 Your name is currently not used for anything within the app, but might be used to refer to you if you contact support about an issue.
-None of this information will ever be shared with a third party.
+None of the above information will ever be shared with a third party.

 ### Photos
 Anything you post on Lensii is publically viewable by anyone through the app.